The Best Restaurants In Clapton guide image

 Suggested Reading

-The 17 best places to eat around Hackney, London Fields, and Hackney Road.
+The best restaurants in Hackney, around London Fields, and along Hackney Road.

 Turkish ocakbasis, chip butties, excellent Ethiopian, £1 naans, and homely Caribbean are all within a stone’s throw of each other in Dalston.